 First of all, you may be wondering where to find the laws on child custody in Texas.
-The answer is that Texas Child Custody Laws in Texas are codified under Title 5 of the Texas Family Code.
-The rules are very complex and this article is just a brief introductory guide into te reach out to the Law Office of Chad Zubi by calling 281-962-3877 or by sending an email to email@example.com or by clicking here and leaving your contact information.
+The answer is that Texas child custody laws in are codified under Title 5 of the Texas Family Code.
+The rules are very complex and this article is just a brief introductory guide.
+To get specific details about your case please call my office to schedule an appointment.

 What is a Child Custody Determination?